Grants in Ireland

 4. Housing Executive grants

 There are a number of grants available for houses in a lot of need of repair, but these tend to be very hard to get.
-Ulster Architectural Heritage has published an overview of the grants you could apply for.
+Ulster Architectural Heritage has also published a helpful overview of the grants you could apply for if you own a historic building.

-For those with mobility or disability issues there’s the Disabled Facilities Grant which could see all of the works recommended by an Occupational Therapist funded (up to £25,000); the Home Repairs Assistance Grant is harder to get and capped at £5,000 over a three year period.
+For those with mobility or disability issues there’s the Disabled Facilities Grant which could see all of the works recommended by an Occupational Therapist funded (typically up to £35,000, absolute max of £70,000).
+A Replacement Grant can be applied for in conjunction with the Disabled Facilities Grant; maximum grant is £31,500 for a dwelling up to 80sqm.

 5. Low income schemes